-Mr. Tian got his Bachelor degree from Shaanxi University of Traditional Chinese Medicine, and his master degree from Nine Star University of Health Sciences.
+Mr. Tian got his bachelor's degree from Shaanxi University of Traditional Chinese Medicine, and his master degree from Nine Star University of Health Sciences.
 He is a licensed acupuncturist.
 He teaches such courses as Herbal Formulas.

 LI, YAN, PHD